-Allegations of research misconduct will be initially investigated by the University Research Integrity Committee following agreed misconduct investigation procedures (https://staff.napier.ac.uk/services/research-innovation-office/policies/Documents/University%20Research%20Misconduct%20Policy.pdf).
+Allegations of research misconduct will be initially investigated by the University Research Integrity Committee following agreed misconduct investigation procedures.
 Any cases of misconduct by a member of staff would then be dealt with under the Staff Disciplinary Policy.

 Allegations of research misconduct by a research student will be considered a matter of Academic Misconduct and would therefore be subject to investigation under the Student Disciplinary and Fitness to Practise Regulations.